SreemoyeePradhan/Aurora-AI-Agent-Gemini/README.md

 The project currently uses Google Generative AI’s Gemini 2.5 Pro model.
 The API key must be obtained from Google AI Studio, and the model name in use is "models/gemini-2.5-pro".
 This ensures users get access to one of the most capable language models available publicly.

 Overall, this assistant serves as a foundation for building smarter, more extensible AI-driven applications.
 Whether for personal productivity, educational use, or as a chatbot base, the modular structure allows for easy enhancements and experimentation.
-The entire project is free to use and modify for educational or research purposes
+The entire project is flexible and open to further enhancements.